marielledado/TeachingPythonToBeginners_AGuideForExperts/README.md

 #### :sparkles: [Atom Teletype](https://teletype.atom.io/)

-Free and open source tool for collaborative (i.e., pair) programming
+Free and open source tool for collaborative/pair programming

 #### :sparkles: [asciinema](https://asciinema.org/)

-Free and open source tool for recording and sharing terminal sessions
+A tool for recording and sharing terminal sessions

 :speech_balloon: *"just a terminal recorder, there are plenty of opensource alternatives, but it is a bit difficult to transform them to gif/video, not straighforward"*